 Impact of the American Carbon Registry

 The American Carbon Registry has been instrumental in driving up the quality of carbon offsetting projects and ensuring that they meet the highest standards.
 It has also raised public awareness about the importance of effective carbon management, as well as increased accountability and transparency around environmental issues by setting out guidelines for companies to follow.

 The registry’s carbon offset services play an important part in the global effort to reduce climate change, as it provides a reliable platform for organizations and individuals to purchase high-quality carbon offsets.

 Climate Action Reserve

-Founded in 2001, the Climate Action Reserve is one of the best carbon standards in the United States!
-Through their ‘carbon credits’ system, they’ve been able to monitor and aid dozens of projects to reach maximum impact.
-The Reserve holds all of its projects to a high standard, ensuring that all projects that are part of their program are beneficial to both the environment and the economy.
+Founded in 2001, the Climate Action Reserve (CAR) is one of the best verified carbon standards in the United States.
+Through their carbon credits certificate system, they’ve been able to monitor and aid dozens of projects to reach maximum impact.
+T CAR holds all of its projects to a high standard, ensuring that all projects that are part of their program are beneficial to both the environment and the economy.
 Projects must also be vetted by several stakeholders and meet a detailed list of standards.

-Projects vetted by the Climate Action Reserve help to reduce air pollution, create new green technology, and more.
+Projects vetted by the Climate Action Reserve help to reduce air pollution and create new green technology among other environmental and economical benefits.
 For example, EcoCart’s McCloud River Conservation project, verified by the Climate Action Reserve, helps preserve a forest in California and subsequently captures thousands of tons of carbon, and protects the nearby water and ecosystem.